Skip to main content

 Institutions, level and models of training

-Teacher education for teachers in early childhood education and care (ECEC) and general education is provided by universities.
-The education and care staff of ECEC centres comprise two other staff categories: social pedagogues and childcarers in ECEC.
-They are educated in universities of applied sciences and vocational schools respectively.
-Vocational teacher education is provided by universities of applied sciences.
+Teacher education for teachers in ECEC is provided by university faculties of education.
+The education and care staff of ECEC centres comprise also two other categories: social pedagogues and childcarers in ECEC.
+They are educated in universities of applied sciences and vocational institutions respectively.

 Pedagogical studies of 60 ECTS points required of all teachers

 In addition to theoretical studies in pedagogy and didactics, these studies comprise practical training in schools.
 The periods of teaching practice included in pedagogical studies are organised at university teacher training schools and at so-called affiliated schools.
-In vocational education and training most of the teacher students already work in a school and generally also do their practical training in these.
+In vocational education and training (VET) most of the teacher students already work in a school and generally also do their practical training in these.
 At least part of the practice is supervised and assessed.
 The higher education institutions have autonomy regarding the length and scope of the teaching practice.

 Teacher education is organised concurrently or consecutively